perkinssibyl076/notes/README.md

 # 2023-12-25
 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 By using version control systems like Git, you can easily track and manage your code, making it easier to collaborate with others and keep your project organized and clean.
 Always strive to write clean, readable code that follows best practices and coding standards.
 Learn from the mistakes and experiences of others, but don't be afraid to make your own mistakes.
 Embrace the learning process and always be open to new ideas and techniques.
 Remember that programming is a continuous learning journey, so stay curious and eager to learn.

+# 2023-12-26
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication.
+Complex systems are prone to bugs and difficult to maintain.
+Always strive to write clean, concise, and readable code that solves the problem at hand without unnecessary complexity.
+Remember, code is read far more often than it is written, so prioritize clarity and understandability over cleverness or optimization."